 Mix the lack of regulatory oversight with both corporate and personal

-greed, throw in arrogance fed by the daredevil nature of many steamboat masters
+greed, throw in arrogance fed by the daredevil nature of many steamboat

-was no exception.
+and Texas was no exception.

 the state’s busiest seaport, saw a high volume of riverboat traffic

 in addition to commerce from the sea.
-Steamboats regularly plied the inland and bay water
+Steamboats regularly plied the

-city.
+and the island city.
 The trip down Buffalo Bayou into Trinity Bay

 took seven hours, give or take.

 In 1853, two of the most popular boats connecting the two cities were

 the Neptune and the Farmer.
 John Sterrett, captain of the Neptune,

 previously had been the master of the Farmer, whose new skipper was